Social media data is what validates marketing decisions, which makes analytics the defining scales of modern marketing.

 When looking at stats by story type, you'll see how video stories perform versus image stories.

-You'll also uncover the number of each type of Story, impressions, tap forward rates, or exit rates each story type received.
+Instagram story analytics will also help you uncover the number of each type of Story, impressions, tap forward rates, or exit rates each story type received.

 If you want to see your IGTV analytics tap the three dots, and then click "View Analytics," and a whole new window with the insights will open.

-You can get the IGTV analytics only from the native dashboard, and it is individual data on each IGTV post.
+You can get the Instagram analytics for your IGTVs only from the native dashboard, and it is individual Instagram data on each IGTV post.

-It is accounted as a view when someone watches more than 3 seconds of your video.
+It is is accounted as a view when someone watches more than 3 seconds of your video.

 When people think that your post is worth something, they hit the like button.
 You can see how many likes you have just below the Views analytics.